GOEIC Certification Requirements for Exporting to Egypt

 Factory Registration Requirements

-Certain regulated product categories may require foreign manufacturers to complete factory registration procedures before exporting products to Egypt.
+Certain regulated product categories require foreign manufacturers to complete factory registration procedures before products can be imported into Egypt.

 Factory registration may involve: